wolberine/docs/markdown/reference/dash/sdk.md

 ### Network

+NOTE: The `Network` interface is still under major development, and although we hope we don't have to change the interface, this might still happen as we introduce more features in the future.
+We hope you keep this in mind as you develop your applications on top of it.

 The `Network` class is responsible for defining the networking interfaces of Hologram SDK.
 There are interfaces here that allow you to, for example, connect and disconnect from a network of your choice.
 You can access `hologram.network`, the `Network`